 Chapter 2: Loss causation and incident investigation

 Chapter 3: Identifying hazards, assessing and evaluating risks

 Chapter 4: Risk control

 Chapter 7: Measuring health and safety performance

 This Unit consists of two parts:

 Part 1: Common Hazards in the workplace

 Part 2: Fire safety

-When steps are taken to prevent the health and safety hazards in the workplace, the risk of injury and illness to workers is reduced.
+When steps are taken to prevent workplace health and safety hazards, the risk of injury and illness to workers is reduced.
 Injuries and illness can also hinder continuity, compromise the welfare of the employees and cause significant loss of time and money.

-A project assignment must be submitted at the end of the course.
-The assignment is to carry out a risk assessment of the workplace.
+A project assignment has to be submitted at the end of the course.
+The assignment is to carry out a risk assessment of a workplace.